ErlantzCalvo/notion-rustport/README.md

 # Configuration
-The app need to know which is the title for each status.
-This is, in the picture of the notion page (At the top of this README) it can be seen that the 3 status names are *To Do, Doing* and *Done 🙌*.
+The app need to know which is the title for each status os tasks sections.
+This is, in the picture of the notion page (At the top of this README) it can be seen that the 3 status names are *Not started, In progress* and *Done*.
 This three names must be put in the `config.json` file:
 ```
   "TasksStatus": {
-        "PendingTasks":"To Do",
+        "PendingTasks":"Not started",
-        "DoingTasks":"Doing",
+        "DoingTasks":"In progress",
-        "FinishedTasks": "Done 🙌"
+        "FinishedTasks": "Done"
     }
 ```